SaberSara/WorkSample1_SuperShooter/README.md

-# WorkSample1 SuperShooter
+### Introductions/ Description
 Super shooter is the 1st work sample game for Forsbergs Skola, it is the Tutorial Option with some extra touches

-### Introductions/ Description
-A Hyper Casual Game where you Sling Shot your lovely girlfriend/boyfriend to the sea

 ![img](https://github.com/SaberSara/WorkSample1_SuperShooter/blob/main/GitHub_Image_1.gif?raw=true)